Skip to Content

 We had a lot of free time on our recent spring break trip to New York City.
 My kids wanted to visit some of the more popular tourist attractions, like Times Square and the Empire State Building.
 On our first full day, we headed to the Empire State Building to take in the gorgeous view (see this post for my tips for visiting the Empire State Building).

 This post contains affiliate links.
 A purchase through one of these links may result in a commission paid to us.
 All opinions are my own.
-We paid for our own admission to both the Empire State Building and the Top of the Rock.
+We paid for our admission to both the Empire State Building and the Top of the Rock.

 Top of the Rock vs Empire State Building